rjmatthews62/MooCoderPy/README.md

 **Edit-->Scratchpad** - Opens a scratchpad window, allowing uploading of multiline commands.
 F5 will send the contents of the scratchpad to the server.
 Use with care.

 ## Release History ##
+0.5.0 - Fixed issue with shortcut keys going to wrong window.
+Tided up highlighting on refresh.

 0.4.9 - Force focus to command line in Terminal Window.

 0.4.8 - Solved issue with word wrap and double lines, fixed command history issue, improved syntax highlight performance.